TudorBatica/Rust-Torrent-Client/README.md

 - leechers = peers which may have some pieces of the torrent; they download and maybe upload from/to others

 ### 1.6.
 The choking mechanism
-In a BitTorrent network, if peer A is choking peer B, it means that peer A is refusing to upload data to peer B.
+In a BitTorrent network, when peer A chokes peer B, it means that peer A is refusing to upload data to peer B.
 If peer A is not choking peer B, then peer A is willing to upload data that peer B requests.

 The choking mechanism exists for a few different reasons.